dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 ## Cost as a proxy for Carbon output
 If you are costing businesses $x, then there can be loose mapping made between GDP, CO2 emissions, and how much emissions you are causing.

+## No formality needed
+Examples of running large cost code, even human life, on non formal languages.
+Arguably more critical value passes thru non formal code.
+Just because blockchain is unalterable and public doesn't mean it needs to be formally verified.
+Just because we cannot trace culprits does not necessitate formal languages.
+Who is the culprit in a plane crash ?
+Despite this most code still runs using non formal languages.

+Using the JSON format of the engine, we can run formal languages in lightweight containers and thereby provide the formal guarantees for important contracts too.
+Can specify that we need a set diversity before finality, so some nodes run different versions of the software to ensure the swiss cheese model of security has many slices, covering all holes.

+## Forking of code accutely in DeFi
+The forking problem is more obvioius in the summer of DeFi